ThinkGrid-Labs/oxide-ci/docs/commands/scan.md

-  --update-baseline    Save current findings as the baseline (.greengate-baseline.json) --since-baseline     Only fail on findings not present in the saved baseline --blame              Enrich each finding with git blame info (author + commit) -h, --help           Print help
+  --update-baseline    Save current findings as the baseline (.greengate-baseline.json) --since-baseline     Only fail on findings not present in the saved baseline --blame              Enrich each finding with git blame info (author + commit) --fix                Auto-redact detected secrets in-place (replaces matched values with <REDACTED>) --dry-run            Preview what --fix would change without writing to disk --triage             Call an LLM to classify each finding as likely-real,
+                       likely-false-positive, or uncertain
+  -h, --help           Print help
 ```